-"Why are there no photos of your work online or on social media?!
-How do I know if you're any good?"
-I love this particular question.
-Many likely think the lack of photos online solely relates to a position of being squarely anti social media - something which I've been vocal about in several interviews.
+Many think my lack of photos online solely relates to a position of being anti social media - something which I've been vocal about in several interviews.
 While that position is not at all incorrect, it contributes to only a very small, insignificant part of the overall decision.
 This topic resonates to the very core of my professional philosophy and consequently is a large reason for my reputation and continued success here in Australia.
-In fact, many of the posts on this blog if not the entire point of it existing is a demonstrative response to this.
+In fact, many of the posts on this websites blog if not the entire point of it existing is a demonstrative response to this.

-Let's get into the photos themselves though shall we?
-Instagram hairdresser photos are either product heavy, over-styled or both.
+Let's get into those photos themselves though shall we?
+Instagram hairdressers put out work which is either product heavy, over-styled or both.
 An image has to be in order to have any emotional resonance (social media 'value') for the intended target audience.
-The hairdressers (curl focused or otherwise) who put these images online are largely operating from a place of 'in that moment' creativity - not client satisfaction the next morning, week or months forward.
-Consequently these women will likely go home and find their haircuts to be less than ideal and certainly nothing like the photo captured.
-This is the very essence of bad hairdressing and again, the focus of so many posts to this blog.
+The hairdressers (curl specialist or otherwise) who put these images online are largely operating from a place of 'in that moment' creative expression and marketing intentions - not client satisfaction the next morning, week or months forward.
+Consequently these women will likely go home and find their haircuts to be less than ideal and certainly nothing like the initial photo captured.
+This all too frequent contradiction is the very essence of bad hairdressing and again, the focus of so many posts to this blog on this website.

-It's worth noting here that countless new clients have informed me that it was actually the redundant, one-dimensional, product styled images of one particular Instagram feed which directly led them to book in with me.
-These women then go on to voice their frustration at the high-fuss, time intensive and unrealistic approach that conventional salons offer.
-Even if I was to compromise my integrity and join in the Instagram obsession, many of my clients would simply refuse to have their photo taken.
+Look, even if I was to compromise my integrity and join in the Instagram obsession, many of my clients would simply refuse to have their photo taken.
 Those who would oblige, the photos themselves wouldn't garner any sort of positive reaction online as they wouldn't look styled in that expected social media sense.
+As mentioned above, to do so is idiotic.
+In this era, the most important thing a hairdresser can and should do is to 'stress test' their work.
+Not with their professional skills but in a manner which simulates what a client will actually do themselves at home.
+If the cut doesn't look great, that hairdresser needs to learn how to cut hair better.
+It's that simple.
+A quality cut should never be reliant on a hairdressers effort in order to look great.
+If it can't, that hairdresser needs to up their game.
+Period.
 To be crystal clear - any attempt to photograph my clients would be an invasion of their privacy and categorically under-represent what I am about as a professional and thus serves no purpose what so ever.

-The type of clients I do attract are looking on Google, not Instagram.
-It's why I spend countless hours each week on SEO so that a precise type of individual can find me.
-Once they make their way to this website, there is a plethora of pedantically written copy, this obsessively edited blog and hundreds of wonderfully written testimonials which I am ever grateful for.
-Fittingly, the women who do come in and regularly go on to become happy long term clients are often the sort of thorough, well read, research based individuals who can articulately engage in spirited consultation and conversation.
-This is an elemental requirement for reliable, consistent, quality hairdressing - people who can communicate effectively.
-[Women who feel they lack the skills to effectively communicate what they like or dislike without photos would be best served by the following posts here and here.]
+As a specialist practitioner the type of clients I tend to attract are looking on Google, not Instagram.
+It's why I spend many hours each week on SEO so that a precise type of individual can find me.
+Once they make their way to this website, there is a plethora of pedantically written copy, the blog and hundreds of wonderfully written testimonials which I am ever grateful for.
+Fittingly, the women who do come in and regularly go on to become happy long term clients are often the sort of thorough, well read, research based individuals who can articulately engage in consultation and conversation.
+This is an elemental requirement for reliable, consistent, quality work - people who can and want to communicate effectively.

 There is no way any one professional is going to be a perfect fit for everyone.
 As such, it is a foolish endeavour to try and attract every type of person - regardless of hair type.
+In fact, it's entirely misleading to state that you are great at everything for everyone.
+No one can be.
 My practice and how it presents online is designed to align and resonate with a certain type of individual.
 When I learn of the frustrations from some who wish there were Instagram feeds and photo galleries, I know what I'm doing is correctly calibrated to attract the exact type of success I have achieved.
-This is all done because I wish to make a particular type of individual happy - those who have had the most difficult and challenging time being happy.
+Some people are looking for a hairdresser.
+My clients are looking for anything but another hairdresser.